dirkgroot/dirkgroot.github.io/content/posts/2025/05/designing-with-types/01-intro/index.md

 {{< figure src="feedback-loops.svg" class="dg-figure-border dg-figure-padding" width="400px" >}}

-This diagram shows 3 types of feedback we could get after we make a change.
+This diagram shows three types of feedback we could get after we make a change.
 The build pipeline could fail, a code reviewer could give valuable feedback, or someone could find a bug while manually testing the change.

 From this small example, we can easily see that we're more productive when we have short feedback loops.
 Solving the